planetfederal/workshops/workshops/geoserver/slides/slides.rst

     Navigate to the main GeoServer web interface page.
     Click on the Workspaces link on the left column, under Data.
     Click to go to the Workspaces page
-    Click on the “Add new workspace” link at the top center of the page.
+    Click on the "Add new workspace" link at the top center of the page.

 --------------------------------------------------